khanh-devos/blog_memory/_posts/2024-11-05-linux-glimpse.md

 23. <b>sudo pacman -Syu </b>: update the system and upgrade all installed packages using the default package manager pacman, excluding personal applications (chrome, code,...).

 <br>

-$\pmb {Afterword: (Lời \ bạt)}$
+<b>Afterword: (Lời bạt)</b>

-- <i>Bash was written by Brian Fox in $1987$ as a part of GNU Project.
-GNU was started by Richard Stallman in $1983$ with the goal of creating a free and open-source OS.
+- <i>Bash was written by Brian Fox in 1987 as a part of GNU Project.
+GNU was started by Richard Stallman in 1983 with the goal of creating a free and open-source OS.
 The term "GNU" stands for "GNU's Not Unix", reflecting its Unix-like nature but free from "proprietary restrictions" (Hạn chế quyền sở hữu)<a href="https://www.gnu.org/gnu/gnu.html">.</a></i>

 - <i>The GNU Project includes essential components for an OS, such as compilers (GCC), text editors (Emacs).
 However, GNU was not until Linux (1991) came along that a complete free OS was created, often referred to as GNU/Linux.</i><br>